aaronblythe/aaronblythe.github.io/data_science_portfolio.md

 [<img align="left" src="/images/portfolio/hw8_tensor_board.PNG" hspace="20">](https://colab.research.google.com/drive/12iauR6WPjcEejtAY-qS_s3DTVVUCN1LX)

 This is by far one of my favorite classes I have ever taken.
-We covered [many topics](https://courses.engr.illinois.edu/cs498aml/sp2019/) from Principal Component Analysis to Classification with Artificial Neural Networks with PyTorch and many other topics.
+We covered topics from Principal Component Analysis to Classification with Artificial Neural Networks with PyTorch and [many other topics](https://courses.engr.illinois.edu/cs498aml/sp2019/).

 View my code and discussion here:
 * [Principal Component Analysis](https://colab.research.google.com/drive/13NjeraDoDESv_lXErcTi71n1XdQ2jmVi)
 * [Classification with Artificial Neural Networks with PyTorch](https://colab.research.google.com/drive/12iauR6WPjcEejtAY-qS_s3DTVVUCN1LX)
-* [Full python code](https://gitlab.com/aaronblythe/applied_machine_learning) available upon request (we have been asked to not share the code publicly in git).
+* [Full python code](https://gitlab.com/aaronblythe/applied_machine_learning)  of all my assignments for this class available upon request (we have been asked to not share the code publicly in git).

 <br/>
 <br/>